atugman/Cloud-Innovation-Summit-Docker/codelab.md

 _Note: If for some reason your IP address is not the last item in your clipboard, you can always navigate back to Cloud Object Storage to retrieve it.
 There are alternative ways to retrieve your IP address, but this may be the easiest for today’s exercise.
 For reference, you can navigate back to Cloud Object Storage by using the flyout menu, then selecting “Resource List,” scroll down to “Storage” and expand this section, click on this COS instance, click into the bucket again, click “Permissions,” and expand the “Firewall (legacy)” drop-down menu._

-Once again, make sure your IP address is present in the “IP or CIDR” box, as shown in the screenshot below, then click “Save.”
+Once again, make sure your IP address is present in the Source “IP or CIDR” box, as shown in the screenshot below, then click “Save.”

 ![alt-text-here](assets/1-55.png)